Los Angeles California Temple: History

 The Los Angeles Temple was announced on March 23, 1937, by church president Heber J. Grant, when the church purchased 24.23 acres (98,000 m2) from the Harold Lloyd Motion Picture Company.
-Construction was to begin soon thereafter, but financial difficulties relating to the Great Depression and World War II delayed the groundbreaking until 1951.
+Construction was to begin soon thereafter, but financial difficulties relating to the Great Depression and World War II delayed its construction.

+Construction was again delayed during the Korean War due to steel shortages.
+Preston Richards and Edward O. Anderson were sent to negotiate with the National Production Authority.
+The temple was soon designated an ongoing construction project and made exempt from steel rationing requirements.
+Richards was present at the groundbreaking and helped lead fundraising efforts.
+Richards died before seeing the temple's completion.
+The groundbreaking took place in 1951.
 The temple plans were revised at this time to include a priesthood assembly room, an unusual feature in temples built after the Salt Lake Temple.
 It was also expanded to accommodate an unprecedented 300 patrons per session.

 This was the first temple with an angel Moroni statue since the Salt Lake Temple.
 When the statue was installed it faced southeast, as the temple does.
 It was later turned to face due east at the request of church president David O. McKay.
 This was the last temple designed to use live actors instead of a film to present the endowment.
 The motion-picture presentation soon replaced the live actor presentation, and the progressive presentation (in which patrons moved from one room to another) was replaced with stationary ordinance rooms (i.e., patrons remained in a single room for the entire ceremony).
 In 2003, the temple reverted to a progressive-style presentation of the endowment (but still using a film) and completely renovated the Terrestrial room.

 The Los Angeles California Temple was closed for renovations in late November 2005, with reopening originally scheduled for May 2006, but eventually delayed until July 11, 2006.
 The renovation also included a seismic overhaul and a complete redesign and reconstruction of the baptistry, which had long been plagued by mold due to poor ventilation.
 In 2012 a fire damaged an adjacent building under-construction that was to house the mission president.

-In 2020, the Los Angeles California Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Los Angeles California Temple was closed for a time in response to the COVID-19 pandemic.